eslint/eslint/docs/src/use/configure/migration-guide.md

 With eslintrc, you can make ESLint ignore files by creating a separate `.eslintignore` file in the root of your project.
 The `.eslintignore` file uses the same glob pattern syntax as `.gitignore` files.
 Alternatively, you can use an `ignorePatterns` property in your eslintrc file.

-To ignore files with flat config, you can use the `ignores` property in a config object.
+To ignore files with flat config, you can use the `ignores` property in a config object that has no other properties.
 The `ignores` property accepts an array of glob patterns.
 Flat config does not support loading ignore patterns from `.eslintignore` files, so you'll need to migrate those patterns directly into flat config.

 For example, here's a `.eslintignore` example you can use with an eslintrc config: